Linear Aggregation in Tree-based Estimators: Predictive Performance

+In Experiment 1, RF and BART perform relatively poorly estimating a purely linear response.
+In contrast, the algorithms designed to handle smoothness do quite well here, with Cubist, Local Linear Forests, Linear RF, and regularized linear models all performing quite well.

+In the second experiment, where we have a highly non-linear response, BART performs very well, followed by RF and Linear RF.
+Although the performance of Linear RF closely trails that of RF, performance of the other algorithms exploiting smoothness fall behind here.

+Experiment 3 contains a response function which is in some local neighborhoods linear and in others a step function.
+We see that Linear RF does quite well compared to both the tree based methods such as RF and BART, and the models which utilize smoothness.

+Through examining three simple experiments with varying degrees of smoothness, we see that Linear RF can be quite adaptive to the underlying smoothness in the response function.
+This allows Linear RF to act as a Random Forest, a regularized linear model, or anything in between.

-\subsubsection{Real World data sets}
+\subsubsection{Real World Data Sets}

 To analyze the behavior of these estimators on real data, we used a variety of data sets.
 Table \ref{tbl:dssummary} describes the metrics of the data sets that we have used and Table \ref{fig:realperformance} shows the performance of the different estimators.

-Of these datasets, Autos describes pricing data and many related features scraped from German Ebay listings, Bike describes Capital Bikeshare user counts and corresponding weather features.
-These datasets are available on Kaggle \citep{usedcars} and the UCI repository respectively \citep{bike}.
+Of these data sets, \emph{Autos} describes pricing data and many related features scraped from German Ebay listings, \emph{Bike} describes Capital Bikeshare user counts and corresponding weather features.
+These data sets are available on Kaggle \citep{usedcars} and the UCI repository respectively \citep{bike}.
+The remaining data sets were taken from Breiman's original regression performance section \citep{breiman2001random}, with the test setups altered only slightly.

-The remaining datasets were lifted from Brieman's original regression performance section \citep{breiman2001random}, with the test setups altered only slightly.
-For the Boston, Ozone, and Servo datasets, we used 5-fold cross validation to estimate the Root Mesan Squared Error (RMSE), for the Abalone dataset, we took a test set of 50\%, and for the three Friedman simulations, we kept Brieman's original scheme using 2000 simulated test points.
+In order to evaluate the performance of the different models, we used a hold out data set as test set for the \emph{Abalone}, \emph{Autos}, and \emph{Bike} data set.
+The \emph{Boston}, \emph{Ozone}, and \emph{Servo} data sets are relatively small and we thus used 5-fold cross validation to estimate the Root Mean Squared Error (RMSE).
+For the three Friedman simulations, we kept Breiman's original scheme by using 2000 simulated test points.

+We include a variety of data sets which have a range of dimensions and noise levels to compare estimators across a range of scenarios practitioners might encounter in real data problems.
+It is well known that bagging estimators perform variance reduction on the base learners they utilize.
+With this in mind, we recommend bagging Linear Regression Trees in data examples where the noise is high.